 - a micro-SD card with all of the audio clips used by the software, and

-- a custom-printed user manual "Apollo Open DSKY Command Reference" with a cover in your choice of one of 5 colors.
+- a custom-printed user manual "Apollo Open DSKY Command Reference" with a cover in your choice of one of 5 colors and exclusive "flight plan" pages to complement the launch and landing simulations.

 You can read and see more details at http://apolloexperience.com/2019/08/28/new-incentive-for-gofundme-supporters/